-San Diego Zoo Safari Park offers a real African safari adventure a short drive from downtown San Diego.
+San Diego Zoo Safari Park offers an authentic African safari adventure a short drive from downtown San Diego.

-Safari Park is 1800-plus acres of exotic animals and botanical gardens galore, carved out of the hills and canyons of the picturesque San Pasqual Valley just outside Escondido, California.
+Safari Park is 1800-plus acres of exotic animals and botanical gardens galore, carved out of the picturesque San Pasqual Valley’s hills and canyons outside Escondido, California.

 There is no other safari park or zoo in the country that is as advanced in endangered research and development as the San Diego Zoo, and the Safari Park is an extension of that commitment.